muminishmam/muminishmam.github.io/README.md

 Since now you already have an account in Github, the next step is to create a repository where your Markdown-formatted files will be stored.
 The steps are provided below:

 - Login to your Github account.
+- Click on "Repositories"
-- Click on "Repositories" and then click on "New"
+- Click on "New"
-- On the textbox under "Repository Name", type "UserName.github.io" and click "Create Repository".
+- Type "UserName.github.io" on the textbox under "Repository Name"
     - The name of the repository must be your github account user name followed by .github.io
+- Click on "Create Repository".

-The next step is to push(adding) your files to the repository.
-There are alternatives way to do this which includes pushing files through command line from your local machine or doing it directly through the browser.
+The next step is to push(adding) the resume to the repository.
+There are alternatives way to do this which includes pushing files through command line from the local machine or doing it directly through the browser.
 The steps below will demonstarate on how to add files directly through the browser.
-For those who would like to do it through the command line, follow these steps as provided in [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and [here](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository#adding-a-file-to-a-repository-using-the-command-line) respectively.
+For those who would like to do it through the command line, follow these steps as provided in [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and [here](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository#adding-a-file-to-a-repository-using-the-command-line), respectively.

 The steps to add files directly through browser:

-- First you need to change the name of your "resume.md" to "index.md"
+- Change the name of your "resume.md" to "index.md"
-- Now go to the repository you made under "UserName.github.io"
+- Go to the repository made under the name "UserName.github.io"
-- Click on "Add file" and then "Upload files"
+- Click on "Add file"
+- Click "Upload files"
-- Upload your "index.md" file to your repository by clicking "Commit changes"
+- Upload your "index.md" file to the repository by clicking "Commit changes"

-Your resume has now been uploaded to the website.
-You may see it by visiting to "UserName.github.io."
+The resume has now been uploaded to the website.
+Take a look at it by visiting "UserName.github.io" through the browser.

 > Github is a distributed version control system.
 A distributed version control system, as mentioned by Etter in *Modern Technical Writing*, provides greater speed, permits offline work, and is preferable for parallel work on the same file.
-Because we set up a repository earlier, this is now accessible on github, where different individuals may work on the same file, such as the readme.md, and push their modifications.
+Because the repository has already been set up, this is now accessible on github, where different individuals may work on the same file, such as the readme.md, and push their modifications.
 If a modification is made, the repository's owner will be able to first determine whether the change is essential.
-The modification will be verified by the person with the power to approve it, and the code will be changed.
+The modification will be verified by the person with the power to approve it (it can be several person, given they have approval for that repository), and the code will be changed.
 As a result, as Etter said, it is unquestionably better.
 Instead of waiting for a single person to make a modification, all participants may work on a file simultaneously without worrying about what the other may modify.

 ### 3. Hosting the resume on static website

->You can now notice that the Resume on your website appears fairly basic, just like it does on github.
+> Notice that the resume on the website appears fairly basic, just like it does on github.
 As a result, we will utilise the static site Jekyll to apply a theme that will give the website a fashionable appearance.
 This is accomplished by using a theme on Github Pages, as proposed by Andrew Etter in his book *Modern Technical Writing*.

 Below are the steps that are required to host a resume with a static site theme:
 - Go to your repository that you made above.
 - Click on "Settings"
 - Scroll below to locate "Github Pages" and click on link provided.
-- After getting directed to the Github Pages, locate "theme chooser" and click on "Change theme"
+- Locate "theme chooser" and click on "Change theme" after getting directed to the Github Pages.
-- Now your theme has been changed to selected style.
-Go back to your repository.
+- Change the theme to which you prefer.
     - In your repository, a "_config.yml" file will appear.
 It indicates that you theme has been applied to your site.
-- Now you can visit your static website through "UserName.github.io" and the resume will be displaying with your desired theme.
+- Visit your static website through "UserName.github.io" and the resume will be displayed with the selected theme.

-If you go to your website right now, it should look like this:
+Visit the website now and it should look like this:
 ![gif](resume.gif)

 > As also suggested by Etter, static site generators usually do not have any dependencies and have a simple migration.
 We can see that, generating a theme using Github Pages directly applies the changes to our website.
 Hence, a simpler migration.